ThingWerks/ThingWerks-IoT-Framework/README.md

 ##### Client Installation Guide: https://github.com/ThingWerks/ThingWerks-IoT-Framework/blob/main/HowTo/Install-TWIT-Client.md
 ##### Client Example:  https://github.com/ThingWerks/ThingWerks-IoT-Framework/blob/main/Client/client-example.js
 ##### Client Programming Guide: https://github.com/ThingWerks/ThingWerks-IoT-Framework/blob/main/HowTo/TWIT-Client-Programming-Guide.md
-##### Telegram Remote Access Guide: https://github.com/ThingWerks/ThingWerks-IoT-Framework/blob/main/HowTo/TWIT-Client-Telegram-Guide.md
+##### Telegram Remote Control Guide: https://github.com/ThingWerks/ThingWerks-IoT-Framework/blob/main/HowTo/TWIT-Client-Telegram-Guide.md

 ## Features
-- Supports multiple Home Assistant servers and can synchronize them
 - Powerful logging, debugging and notification
 - immune to network, power and connectivity interruptions
-- Extremely lightweight an easy to start, setup your own automation in a few minutes
+- Extremely lightweight an easy to start; setup your own automation in a few minutes
 - Has been developed with high reliability and compartmentalization
+- Supports multiple Home Assistant servers and can synchronize them

 ## IoT Device Integration
+PLC and other industrial control systems can connect via RS485 or UART IP gateway, UART interface or the UDP API.
+General purpose IoT devices such as ST Micro Controllers, PIC, Arduino etc, connect to TWIT via a the UDP based TWIT API.

 TWIT has mainly been developed to interact with IoT devices either by using the ESPHome API or by connecting to devices via Home Assistant as a gateway for devices like Zigbee, or other communication methods supported by Home Assistant like Zigbee2MQTT, etc.

-General purpose IoT devices such as Arduino, ST Micro Controllers, PIC etc, that cannot or should not be dependent on Home Assistant nor support the ESPHome API would connect to TWIT via a the UDP based TWIT API.
-PLC and other industrial control systems can connect via RS485 or UART IP gateway, UART interface or the UDP API.